Dixon Kaufman, MD, PhD, FACS

 Leadership Roles in Transplantation

 Dr. Kaufman has held leadership positions in many facets of the transplant field.
-He has been very active with the American Society of Transplant Surgeons (ASTS) and has served as Chair of the Education Committee, the Executive Program Committee Chair for the American Transplant Congress, and on the Council of the ASTS.
+He has been very active with the American Society of Transplant Surgeons (ASTS) and has served as Chair of the Education Committee, was the Executive Program Committee Chair for the American Transplant Congress, served on the Council of the ASTS, and was ASTS President.
 Dr. Kaufman is also very active with the United Network for Organ Sharing (UNOS).
-He was past Chair of the Pancreas/Islet Transplant Committee, served on the MPSC Committee and currently is Councilor of UNOS Region 7 and a member of the Executive Board.
-Dr. Kaufman is an associate editor for the American Journal of Transplantation, Transplantation Journal, and Clinical Transplantation Journal.
+He was past Chair of the Pancreas/Islet Transplant Committee, served on the MPSC Committee, served as Councilor of UNOS Region 7, and was a member of the Executive Board.
+Dr. Kaufman has also been associate editor for the American Journal of Transplantation, Transplantation Journal, and Clinical Transplantation Journal.

 Dr. Kaufman is certified by the American Board of Surgery in General Surgery.
 Dr Kaufman’s clinical focus has been on kidney, pancreas, and islet transplantation.
 He was the first pancreas transplant surgeon in North America to conduct and publish studies regarding steroid-free immunosuppression in pancreas transplantation, and the first to describe the use of alemtuzumab in pancreas transplants.